petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-settings/configuring-individual-pages.md

 Use the Friendly URL field to set a new URL for a page, or click the *Restore* icon (![Friendly URL Restore icon](./../../../images/icon-restore.png)) to see and restore a previously used URL.
 See [Configuring Your Page's Friendly URL](./configuring-your-pages-friendly-url.md) for more information.

 Use *Query String* to set default parameters for a page when no other parameters are specified.
 Query strings offer significant advantages within web content templates.
-Additionally, you can control page link behavior by using the *Target type* field, which allows you to specify attributes like opening the link in a new tab or within a specific frame.
+Additionally, you can control page link behavior by using the Target Type field, which has attributes like opening the link in a new tab or within a specific frame.

 ![Use the Friendly URL field to set a page's custom URL.](./configuring-individual-pages/images/03.png)

 ```{tip}
 While a page's name and friendly URL are initially defined together at page creation, they are configured independently afterwards.
 It is best practice to update them together so that they match.